 SCOPE

-- Centralized and optimized a 500+ video asset library to improve organization and access.
+• Centralized the video asset library to improve organization and access.

-- Managed legal binders and rights compliance documentation for 100+ video assets.
+• Managed legal binders and rights compliance documentation.

 OBJECTIVE